GeneHFang/RedditImageGathererLite/README.md

 This project is a modified version of my full RedditImageGatherer React-native application for purposes of demonstration.

-In order to view please fork this repository and in the root directory run
+In order to view please clone this repository and in the root directory run
 ```npm install```
 ```npm start```